TEACHER OF THE DEAFBLIND

 b) minimum of three years satisfactory teaching experience in either a regular or special setting where inclusion was a significant focus; and

-c) a Diploma or Master's Degree in Special Education, or equivalent.
+c) a Diploma or Master's Degree in Inclusive Education, or equivalent.

 3. PREFERRED QUALIFICATIONS/EXPERIENCE